nani05190682/SriEshwar-Engg/syllabus.md

 * Expose a Deployment using ClusterIP Service
 * Expose application using NodePort Service
 * Access the application from browser/host machine
-* Test load balancing across multiple Pods
+* Test load balancing across multiple Pods (metallb)

 ---